vercel/swr-site/pages/docs/mutation.en-US.md

 }
 ```

-*: _It broadcasts to SWR hooks under the same [cache provider](/docs/advanced/cache) scope.
+\*: _It broadcasts tSWR hooks under the same [cache provider](/docs/advanced/cache) scope.
 If no cache provider exists, it will broadcast to all SWR hooks._

 ## Optimistic Updates